You are currently viewing What is DTG (Direct to Garment) printing?

 While not cost-effective for extremely large batches, DTG has its place in the world of garment customisation and is perfect for short productions runs or one offs for highly colourful designs.
 Though it’s limited to cotton fabrics, it makes up for this with incredible capacity for detail and extensive colour options.

-If you would like to find out more about DTG printing and the services we offer, feel free to send us an email at support@3rdrailclothing.co.uk.
+If you would like to find out more about DTG printing and the services we offer, Get In Touch Today For a Quote!.